 Cooperation under the RCA had a positive effect on the technology available for rice breeding, which led to an improvement in effectiveness and efficiency in breeding.
 Indeed, through capacity building activities and knowledge-exchange events, young national scientists have been introduced to new methods of irradiation, new techniques of selection, and innovative testing and evaluation methodologies, which had a positive impact on their breeding research.
 These training activities have also led to improved communication and cooperation among young rice breeders across regions.

-Furthermore, collaboration under RCA has considerably increased awareness about the potential of mutation breeding for crop improvement among policymakers and breeders of other crops, which has been of particular importance given the decentralization of mutation breeding research across institutions in the country.
+Furthermore, collaboration under RCA has considerably increased awareness about the potential of mutation breeding for crop improvement among policymakers and breeders of other crops, which has been of particular importance given the decentralisation of mutation breeding research across institutions in the country.